Antioxidants have been the buzzword in the health circles in recent years. Are antioxidants really such a wonderful thing? Let’s unlock the mystery.

 Does Exercise Boost the Ability of Antioxidants?

-Regular exercise assists in the detoxification process.
-Exercise also helps antioxidants fight free radicals.
-However, when antioxidant levels in the body are below normal, sporadic exercise, i.e. once a week, may contribute to oxidative stress.
+Regular exercise assists in the detoxification process and helps antioxidants fight free radicals.
+However, when antioxidant levels in the body are below regular, sporadic exercise, such as once a week, may contribute to oxidative stress.

-During exercise, carbohydrates and fats are used by the body for energy via the oxidation process.
-If the body lacks antioxidants, it may increase the number of free radicals in the body following exercise.
+During exercise, the body uses carbohydrates and fat for energy via oxidation.
+The number of free radicals following exercise may increase if the body lacks antioxidants.
 The solution to this problem is to exercise more.
-You can improve your health by getting at least 30 minutes of exercise most days of the week.
+You can improve your health by exercising at least 30 minutes most days.

 Antioxidants protect against free radical damage and oxidative stress, which can raise the risk of a plethora of chronic diseases, including type 2 diabetes, cardiovascular disease, and cancer.

 Antioxidants are natural compounds made by the body.
 You can increase the number of these vital nutrients in your body by eating fresh fruits and vegetables, nuts, and lentils.
-In addition to this, taking a high-quality vitamin and mineral supplement will increase the antioxidants in the body.
+In addition, taking a high-quality vitamin and mineral supplement will increase the antioxidants in the body.

 ,